gshugh/CSC517_HW2_Rails/README.md

             * Reviews created by the user
             * Bookings spots created by the user
                 If this frees up tour spots,
-                other customers may be enrolled as noted in ~~ Booking / Waitlisting ~~
+                other customers may be enrolled as noted in "Booking / Waitlisting"
             * Waitlist spots created by the user

         The following information is NOT deleted: